wp-plugins/facebook-like-button-plugin/readme.txt

 = How do I turn off the button on a single post? =

 Give the post a [custom field](http://codex.wordpress.org/Custom_Fields) with the key "facebook_like_button", and the value "suppress".
 You can do this for as many posts as you want.
 If you remove the custom field, the button will re-appear on that post.

+= Why doesn't the comment form show when I use XFBML? =

+Make sure you have added a Facebook App ID.
+If you don't have one you can create one [here](http://www.facebook.com/developers/apps.php) Make sure the "Connect URL" in the Facebook Application Connect Settings has the same url as your wordpress site.

 For any questions, comments or suggestions regarding the plugin please visit http://www.martinj.net